Kenar-Crasto/1800_BBY10/README.md

 ## General Info
 This browser based web application to ...
 * Sup my names Kenar
+* I'm Simon.
+I'm learning how to use github for the first time.

 ## Technologies
 Technologies used for this project: